How Controlled Burns Work

 Advertisement

 There is no general rule for how (and whether) controlled burning is beneficial.
 It all depends on the region.
 Local species and weather determine what works best and where.
-Take, for instance, the computer modeling about carbon capture mentioned earlier.
+Take, for instance, the computer modeling of carbon capture mentioned earlier.
 Those simulations were conducted in a northern Arizona ponderosa pine forest.
 The results don't necessarily apply elsewhere.

 In fact, a forestry expert in Oregon doubts that a northeastern forest that's managed with controlled burning would hold more carbon than one that wasn't.
 While it seems that controlled burning carried out in southeastern woodland helps the atmosphere, the same cannot necessarily be said of other forests.